vietnam-devs/coolstore-microservices/README.md

 > This project is inspired from [CoolStore project](https://github.com/jbossdemocentral/coolstore-microservice) by [JBoss Demo Central](https://github.com/jbossdemocentral) & [Red Hat Demo Central](https://gitlab.com/redhatdemocentral)

 > The structure of README is inspired from [GoogleCloudPlatform Demo](https://github.com/GoogleCloudPlatform/microservices-demo).
-Thank you [@ahmetb](https://github.com/ahmetb)

 CoolStore is a containerised polyglot microservices application consisting of services based on .NET Core, NodeJS and more running on Service Mesh.